 To apply to become a course host and receive more information either login or create an Omlet account here and then click on the Courses section of the portal.

-This entry was posted in Guides on February 9th, 2018 by sammorley
+This entry was posted in Pets on February 9th, 2018 by sammorley

 Now’s your chance to win a $200 Omlet Voucher and a 16″ x 12″ Pet Portrait courtesy of Splendid Beast Pet Portraits this Valentines Day!

 All you have to do is share a picture of a time you’ve captured a surprising friendship on our Facebook post, tweet us or tag us on Instagram with the hashtag #UnlikelyLove, winners will be announced at midday on Friday 16th February so you have until then to enter!
 Good Luck!

 Terms and conditions apply: The competition closes at 11.45am EST on Friday 16th February 2018.
 Entries are only applicable from social media channels.
 The winning entrant will be selected and notified by social media on Friday 16th February 2018.
 Omlet reserve the right to withdraw the competition at any point.
 Prizes cannot be transferred to cash.
 This competition is only open to US residents.
 Splendid Beast will produce a 16″ x 12″ pet portrait of your choice.
 Please allow two months for the portrait to be produced.

 This entry was posted in Competitions on February 9th, 2018 by sammorley

 - It is always best to crate your dogs when travelling in a car so that they are secure and wont be at risk of injury if you break sharply or are involved in an accident.
 It also means they are not a distraction to you as the driver making it a much safer journey for everyone.